Tranquil Salvador III

-Concurrently, he is a Partner in the Romulo Mabanta, Buenaventura, Sayoc, and De Los Angeles Law Firm, where he co-heads the Litigation & Arbitration, and Environment and Natural Resources Departments.
+He is a Senior Partner in Romulo Mabanta, Buenaventura, Sayoc, and De Los Angeles Law Firm, where he co-heads the Litigation & Arbitration, and Environment and Natural Resources Departments.

+He is listed among the Top 100 Lawyers in the Philippines for 2021, 2022, and 2023 by the Asia Business Law Journal.
+He is named by the Asian Legal Business in the Top 15 Litigators in Southeast Asia for 2024.

+He is the author of the 2019 book Criminal Procedure (annotated) and Footnotes, a compilation of his legal articles.

 Early life and education

 Salvador III, born on May 19, 1967, is the eldest of the three children born to Tranquil Phodaca Salvador Jr., a retired Makati regional trial court judge, and Cornelia Suaverdez.
-His grandparents, Tranquilino Salvador, Sr. and Naomi Phodaca, were both lawyers of long standing and admitted to the practice of law before World War II.
-His grandaunt, Josefina Phodaca-Ambrosio, was the first Asian and only Filipino to become President of the Federacion Internacional de Abogadas.